 Augusta was an assistant, then associate professor of composition at the Eastman School of Music from 1993-2001, and from 2001 until 2006 was the Wyatt Professor of Music (Endowed Chair) at Northwestern University.
 She currently continues her involvement with Northwestern University by serving on the Dean's Music Advisory Board.
 In the summers she often teaches at the Tanglewood Music Center.
 Augusta was the Director of the Festival of Contemporary Music at Tanglewood in 2009.
 Frequently Ms. Thomas undertakes residencies in colleges, universities, and festivals across the country and in Europe.
 From time to time she teaches private composition lessons for advanced students.
-For 2009-2011 she is teaching and mentoring 10 high school-aged composers in the state of Connecticut.
-Each composer will have his or her new piece premiered by the New Haven Symphony in May 2011.
+From 2009-2011 she taught and mentored 10 high school-aged composers in the state of Connecticut.
+Each composer had their new piece premiered by the New Haven Symphony in May 2011.

 American Academy of Arts and Letters